azizbibitov/altyn-yoda-ios/README.md

 - RxSwift.
 - Google Maps.
-- ...

 ## Installation

 Provide instructions for installing and running your app.
 Include any prerequisites, dependencies, or setup steps:

 1. Clone the repository.
-2. Open the project in Xcode.
-3. Open a terminal window and navigate to the project directory.
+2. Open a terminal window and navigate to the project directory.
-4. Run the following command to install the required CocoaPods dependencies:
+3. Run the following command to install the required CocoaPods dependencies:

 ```bash
 pod install